brianonyiego/calory-tracking-app/README.md

+# Foodie Calorie Finder

-This project, Calorie Finder, is a web-based application that allows users to find the calorie content of various foods.
+This project, **Foodie Calorie Finder**, is a web-based application that allows users to find the calorie content of various foods.

-Features
+## Features

-Search for food items to retrieve their calorie content.
+- Search for food items to retrieve their calorie content.
-Simple, user-friendly interface.
+- Simple, user-friendly interface.
-Database-driven backend to store food information.
+- Database-driven backend to store food information.
-Built using Django (Python web framework).
+- Built using Django (Python web framework).

-Project Structure
+## Project Structure
-php
-Copy code

 Foodie-calorie-finder-main/
 │
 ├── counter/                  # Contains app logic for managing calorie counts